F A Q

 When will the race start and how is the race conducted?

-The race begins from Florian Banquet Center; there is a restroom at Banquet Center.
+The race begins from Lawrence Township Volunteer Fire Company #1; there is a restroom at the fire hall.
 The 5-mile race will start at 12 PM with a staggered start; riders start every 30 seconds.
 The exact number and timing will be determined by the total number of racers.

 Is the course open to vehicle traffic?